 About the Worthington Scholarship Foundation

-David W. Worthington, Board Chair
+David W. Worthington, Founder and Board Chair

-Beverly S. Worthington, Board Secretary
+Beverly S. Worthington, Founder and Board Secretary

 Julie F. Bourgoin

 Laurie LaChance, President, Thomas College

 Tony McKim, President & CEO, First National Bank

 Advisory Board: Larry Barker, CEO, Machias Savings Bank

 Advisory Board member Larry Barker grew up in Down East Maine.
 His connection to Machias Savings Bank, the fifth largest bank in Maine with a footprint spanning Portland to Caribou, goes back to his early days of raking blueberries for the Bank’s former CEO.
 He began his official career at the Bank in 1991, moving through various roles and promotions till he became CEO in 2012.
 Personifying the legacy and spirit of Machias Savings Bank, Larry has a passion for community impact.
 He has served on Boards for organizations including the Sunrise County Economic Council, The Washington Hancock Community Agency and Washington Academy.
 He is also a board member of several banking associations.
 He earned his bachelor’s degree in business administration from the University of Maine Machias and proudly resides with his family in Washington County.